KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 # Inspect a Docker network with a given network name
 docker network inspect microservices_currency-compose-network

-# Stop the services defined in the Docker Compose file
-docker-compose down

 # List all containers, including stopped ones
 docker container ls -a

 # Remove all unused Docker resources
 docker system prune -a

-# Validate the Docker Compose file
-docker-compose config

-# List Docker images used by the services defined in the Docker Compose file
-docker-compose images

-# List the running services defined in the Docker Compose file
-docker-compose ps

-# Display the top resource-consuming processes of the services defined in the Docker Compose file
-docker-compose top

 ```